July 12, 2022: The Spotted Lanternfly Quarantine has expanded to include Sussex County. Find out what it means for you. More Info

 Forestland Contingent Sale Application

-To qualify as an Ag District, land must meet the farm income requirement for the state’s Farmland Assessment Act, satisfy a scoring system standard, and undergo a review and approval process.
+To qualify as an Ag District, the land must meet the farm income requirement for the state’s Farmland Assessment Act, satisfy a scoring system standard, and undergo a review and approval process.
 Most farms in the state will qualify.
 There is no payment to the landowner for creating the district.

 The sale of development rights is a three-step process: